Algorithms in 4-manifold topology: An algorithm for stably classifying smooth 4-manifolds

-\begin{proof} It is straightforward to describe algorithms to create out of a Kirby diagram a triangulation.
+\begin{proof} It is straightforward to describe algorithms to create a triangulation out of a Kirby diagram.
 (This is even practically implemented in Regina \cite{burke2024practicalsoftware}.)
-On the other hand, since any two triangulations of the same smooth manifold are related by Pachner moves and the set of Kirby diagrams is countable, there exists also an (impractical) algorithm to create a Kirby diagram out of a triangulation. \end{proof}
+On the other hand, since any two triangulations of the same smooth manifold are related by Pachner moves and the set of Kirby diagrams is countable, there also exists an (impractical) algorithm to create a Kirby diagram out of a triangulation. \end{proof}